Mrs Liz Mathers - Special Educational Needs Coordinator (SENCO) - Contact 01235 520456

 How will my child and I be included in these processes?

 The views of children and parents are central to the school’s approach to SEN. Regular, open dialogue with parents is encouraged and children’s comments about their learning are considered and acted upon.
-A discussion forum for parents of children with SEND is held in school three times a year.

 Who will support my child and me?

 The class teacher has a duty to ensure that your child’s additional needs are considered when planning any work for them.
 As the person with overall responsibility for your child’s progress on a day-to-day basis, and a good knowledge of their performance in school, they should be first point of contact for you and your child.
 The class teacher will also be able to draw on other staff’s knowledge of your child, e.g. the previous class teacher, teaching assistants or subject teachers.
 Key SEND information and documentation will have been passed on to the new class teacher before your child started in their class, and you may have already met them at the end of the previous year.
 The SENCO can be involved at any point in supporting you and your child on request, and is often approached directly by staff for advice and guidance.

 Outside agencies have their own procedures for supporting you and your child.
 These may include monitoring visits and meetings in school, home visits, written reports, email and telephone communication.
 The local authority can also offer help and advice.